 Environmental impact is a factor we consider in our day-to-day decision-making, from choosing local farms and producers whenever possible, to banning problematic ingredients from the store entirely.
 Here are a few of our initiatives:

-- To reduce food waste, Sistering, a fabulous local charity picks up food donations 4 times each week
+- To reduce food waste, Sistering, a fabulous local charity picks up food donations four times each week.

 - We do our research to make sure that we’re always making ethically sound choices.
-Click here for our post about Paper vs. Plastic bags with an analysis of the environmental impact of each [link].
+Check out our post about paper vs. plastic bags with an analysis of the environmental impact of each.